-On November 19, 2019, the East Palo Alto City Council adopted Ordinance No. 425, the Inclusionary Housing Ordinance (Ordinance), adding Chapter 18.37 to the City of East Palo Alto Development Code.
-All residential development projects that create new dwelling units are subject to the Ordinance.
+On November 19, 2019, the East Palo Alto City Council adopted Ordinance No. 425, the Inclusionary Housing Ordinance (IHO), adding Chapter 18.37 to the City of East Palo Alto Development Code.
+All residential development projects that create new dwelling units are subject to the IHO.
 The Inclusionary Housing Plan for a residential development must be submitted concurrently to the Housing Division with the Planning application and is considered in the first round of application review.

 For projects with fewer than 5 units, the inclusionary obligation is either payment of a proportional percentage of an in-lieu fee or providing one inclusionary unit on-site.
 Projects with 5 or more units are required to provide 20% of the total number of units on-site at affordability levels ranging from 35% of the Area Median Income (AMI) to 120% AMI, depending on whether the development is rental or for-sale.
 Developers may propose an alternative compliance option to the inclusionary requirement, which requires approval by the City Council.
 The table below provides a breakdown of inclusionary housing requirements and compliance options, available on the City's Housing webpage.
+The IHO's in-lieu fees are updated annually and incentivize developers to build the affordable housing units, rather than pay the fees.

-Since the Ordinance's effective date, several residential development projects with inclusionary units have been successfully entitled or cleared for Building permit review.
+Since the IHO's effective date, several residential development projects with inclusionary units have been successfully entitled or cleared for Building permit review.
 Smaller development projects, such as those with two units or single-family dwellings with ADUs, have provided deed-restricted affordable ADUs as an alternative compliance option to the fee payment requirement.

 The City Council adopted the Inclusionary Housing Ordinance in 2018 in response to community input requesting that residents in East Palo Alto who work in maintenance, food service, and administrative jobs, with a median income nearly half of the average median income of the County, also have an opportunity to live in East Palo Alto.
+The community was seeing exponential increases in housing costs due to the increase in tech industry jobs and the proximity of tech companies (primarily Meta, formerly known as Facebook, in Menlo Park and Amazon in East Palo Alto), and requested the City Council to pass a policy that would ensure new housing developments included housing units affordable to lower income households.